viniciusaro/ios-color-picker/README.md

 # iOS Simple Color Picker
 The iOS Color Picker is a simple tool to that shows a list of colors and allows the users to select one of them, sending the feedback to your application.
-The default appearance conforms to the new iOS 7 design, It has built in animation features for presenting actions.
+The default appearance has a beautiful flat design, It has built in animation features for presenting actions.

 Demo video: https://www.youtube.com/watch?v=J_ftiilogLs